 Revisions to the QAPP may be necessary to address incorrectly documented information or to reflect changes in project organization, tasks, schedules, objectives, and methods.
-Requests for amendments will be directed from ANRA Project Manager to the CRP Project Manager electronically.
+The ANRA Clean Rivers Program Manager will direct requests for amendments to the CRP Project Manager electronically.
 ANRA will submit a completed QAPP Amendment document, including a justification of the amendment, a table of changes, and all pages, sections, and attachments affected by the amendment.
-Amendments are effective immediately upon approval by ANRA Project Manager, ANRA QAO, the CRP Project Manager, the CRP Lead QA Specialist, the TCEQ QA Manager or designee, the CRP Project QA Specialist, and additional parties affected by the amendment.
+Amendments are effective immediately upon approval by ANRA Clean Rivers Program Manager, ANRA Laboratory Services Director, CRP Project Manager, the CRP Lead QA Specialist, the CRP Project QA Specilist, and additional parties affected by the amendment.
 Amendments are not retroactive.
 No work shall be implemented without an approved QAPP or amendment prior to the start of work.
-Any activities under this contract that commence prior to the approval of the governing QA document constitute a deficiency and are subject to corrective action as described in section C1 of this QAPP.
-Any deviation or deficiency from this QAPP which occurs after the execution of this QAPP will be addressed through a Corrective Action Plan (CAP).
-An Amendment may be a component of a CAP to prevent future recurrence of a deviation.
+Any activities under this contract that commence prior to the approval of the governing QA document, constitute a deficiency, and are subject to corrective action as described in section C1 of this QAPP.
+Any deviation or deficiency from this QAPP, which occurs after the execution of this QAPP, will be addressed through a Corrective Action Plan (CAP).
+An amendment may be a component of a CAP to prevent future recurrence of a deviation.

-Amendments will be incorporated into the QAPP by way of attachment and distributed to personnel on the distribution list by ANRA Project Manager.
+The ANRA Clean Rivers Program Manager will incorporate amendments into the QAPP by way of attachment, and distribute to personnel on the distribution list.
 If adherence letters are required, ANRA will secure an adherence letter from each sub-tier project participant (e.g., subcontractors, sub-participant, or other units of government) affected by the amendment stating the organization's awareness of and commitment to requirements contained in each amendment to the QAPP.
 ANRA will maintain this documentation as part of the project's QA records, and ensure that the documentation is available for review.